-[chimes]
+[announcement bell rings]

 Janet: Hello, teachers and faculty.
 This is Janet Varney.
-I'm here to remind you that listening to my podcast, the JV Club with Janet Varney, is part of the curriculum for the school year.
+I'm here to remind you that listening to my podcast, The JV Club with Janet Varney, is part of the curriculum for the school year.

 Learning about the teenage years of such guests as Alison Brie, Vicki Peterson, John Hodgman, and so many more is a valuable and enriching experience, one you have no choice but to embrace, because yes, listening is mandatory.